 - Open biopsy: the kidney sample is taken directly from the kidney during surgery.

-The kidney sample is then sent to a doctor (pathologist) who looks at it with microscopes.
+The kidney sample is then sent to a pathology lab to check for any signs of disease.
 He or she will check for any signs of disease.

 What are the reasons for doing a kidney biopsy?